 Unfortunately, Ubuntu does not have an automated way of removing these files which are no longer required by the system.
 As such, they accumulate with each consecutive package installation and gobble up huge chunks of space on your drive.

-Removing these files from your system on the terminal is a straightforward process.
+Deleting these files from your system via the terminal is a simple task using the apt command.

 This command gets rid of packages that were automatically installed to satisfy dependencies for other packages and are no longer needed as dependencies.